khanglam/SnakeGameAI/q_learning_agent/README.md

 ### Rewards

 The agent receives rewards based on its actions and the current state of the game.
 The following reward scheme is used:

-- Eating food: When the snake successfully eats the food, it receives a positive reward.
+- `+10`:  When the snake successfully eats the food, it receives a positive reward.
 This encourages the agent to actively seek and consume food.
-- Collision with walls or body: If the snake collides with the walls or its own body, it receives a negative reward.
+- `-10`: Collision with walls or body: If the snake collides with the walls or its own body, it receives a negative reward.
 This discourages the agent from making detrimental moves that lead to collisions.

 The goal of the agent is to maximize its cumulative reward over time by learning to navigate the game environment effectively.